ccdle12/QuickList/README.md

 Create your To-do lists quickly, simply in a friendly, minimal design - QuickList

-QuickList is a fast, simple and minialy designed check list for personal organization.
+QuickList is a fast, simple and minimally designed check list for personal organization.

 ## Features
 * Default "QuickList"